algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ## 6. Testing and validation

-While a detailed testing document will be provided separately by the Quality Assurance, this section briefly outlines the general approach to testing and validation for the virtual processor and Assembly language.
+While a detailed testing document will be provided separately by the Quality Assurance, this section briefly outlines the general approach to testing and validation for the virtual processor and AT2 language.

 ### General testing philosophy
-- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of small and limited processor like ARM 16 bits functionalities.
+- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of small and limited 16 bits processor functionalities.
 - Testing encompasses a range of methods, from unit tests for individual components to integration tests that assess the whole system.

 ### Coordination with QA
 - The development team will closely collaborate with the Quality Assurance team to align testing strategies and ensure comprehensive coverage of all functionalities.
-- Feedback from QA testing will be integral to the iterative development process, guiding enhancements and refinements in the emulator and Assembly language.
+- Feedback from QA testing will be integral to the iterative development process, guiding enhancements and refinements in the emulator and AT2 language.

 ### Reference to QA document
 - For detailed testing procedures, methodologies, and specific test cases, refer to the dedicated [test plan](../QA/test_plan.md) prepared by the Quality Assurance team.

 ---

+## 7. Risks and challenges

+### 7.1 Risks
+- Risk: Developing an accurate and efficient interpreter for a custom assembly language is technically complex.
+There's a risk of underestimating the development time and resources needed.

+- Mitigation: Allocate sufficient time for research and development.
+Conduct regular reviews and assessments to adjust timelines and resources as needed.
+---
+- Risk: The interpreter might not perform optimally, leading to slow execution of assembly code, which can frustrate users.

+- Mitigation: Focus on performance optimization from the start.
+Benchmark regularly and optimize critical parts of the code.
+---
+- Risk: The interpreter may face compatibility issues on different operating systems or hardware configurations.

+- Mitigation: Test the interpreter across multiple platforms early and regularly.
+Use portable libraries and follow standard programming practices.
+---
+- Risk: Difficulty in gaining traction and adoption among the target user base, potentially due to a steep learning curve or lack of awareness.

+- Mitigation: Develop comprehensive documentation and tutorials.
+Engage with the community through forums, social media, and workshops.
+---
+- Risk: There's a possibility of misinterpretation or bugs in how assembly instructions are processed, leading to incorrect program behavior.

+- Mitigation: Implement extensive testing, including unit tests, integration tests, and user testing, to catch and fix bugs early.
+---
+- Risk: Inadequate documentation and learning resources can hinder user understanding and adoption.

+- Mitigation: Invest in creating detailed, user-friendly documentation and interactive learning materials.
+Update these resources regularly.
+---
+- Risk: The interpreter may not be scalable or flexible enough to accommodate future enhancements or changes in technology.

+- Mitigation: Design the interpreter with scalability in mind.
+Use modular architecture to facilitate future enhancements.
+---
+- Risk: Potential security vulnerabilities in the interpreter could lead to exploitation, especially if it becomes widely used.

+- Mitigation: Conduct regular security audits and incorporate security best practices in the development process.
+---
+- Risk: Mismanagement of resources or poor project management could lead to project delays or failure.

+- Mitigation: Use effective project management tools and methodologies.
+Ensure clear communication and responsibilities within the project team.

+### 7.2 Challenges
+- Creating a comprehensive and functional 16-bit processor architecture from scratch, balancing simplicity with the need for essential features.

+- Ensuring the virtual processor accurately simulates the behavior of a typical 16-bit processor, including handling of memory, arithmetic operations, and control flows.

+- Defining an intuitive yet powerful AT2 language suited for a 16-bit processor, considering the limited address space and data width.

+- Ensuring the interpreter executes the AT2 code efficiently, a challenge given the inherent overhead of interpretation.

+- Optimizing the execution speed to provide a smooth development and testing experience for users.

+- Developing the interpreter to work consistently across different operating systems, addressing platform-specific challenges.

+- Ensuring a uniform user experience in various environments, including differing file systems and user interfaces.

+- Implementing robust error detection in the interpreter for syntactical and runtime errors in AT2 code.

+- Providing clear, helpful error messages and diagnostics to aid in debugging and code correction.

+- Compiling comprehensive documentation that clearly explains how to use the interpreter and write code in the new AT2 language.

+- Keeping documentation aligned with updates and enhancements to the interpreter and AT2 language.

+- Actively incorporating user insights and suggestions into ongoing development for continuous improvement.

+---

-## 7. Documentation
+## 8. Documentation

 ### Documentation strategy
 - **Comprehensive coverage**: All aspects of the project, from design and development to testing and deployment, will be thoroughly documented.
 This includes technical specifications, user manuals, and developer guides.
 - **Clarity and accessibility**: Documentation will be written in clear, concise language to ensure it is accessible to all team members and stakeholders, regardless of their technical background.

 ### Types of documentation
-- **Technical specifications**: Detailed descriptions of the virtual processor's architecture, the Assembly language's syntax and semantics, and the development tools.
+- **Technical specifications**: Detailed descriptions of the virtual processor's architecture, the AT2 language's syntax and semantics, and the development tools.
-- **User manuals**: Guides for end-users on how to use the virtual processor and write programs in the Assembly language.
+- **User manuals**: Guides for end-users on how to use the virtual processor and write programs in the AT2 language.
 This will include examples and tutorials.
 - **Developer guides**: Instructions and best practices for developers working on the project, covering coding standards, project setup, and contribution guidelines.
 - **QA Testing document**: A separate document provided by the Quality Assurance team, detailing testing methodologies, test cases, and results.